Invoice Factoring Lets You Safely Offer Net 30-90 Day Selling Terms

 Visit our previous article, “How Invoice Factoring Impacts Customer Relations,” to learn more about the benefits for your customers.

-How to Extend Credit Terms to Customers?
+How to Safely Extend Credit Terms to Customers?

 A great benefit to offering extended credit terms from invoice factoring is that approval depends on your customer’s creditworthiness.
-For startups lacking financial strength with traditional lenders and business owners with poor credit, invoice factoring eliminates the constraints from distressed financial situations.
+For startups lacking financial strength with traditional lenders and business owners with poor credit, invoice factoring eliminates the constraints of distressed financial situations.

 We recommend the following 3-step process to acquire customers with extended payment terms: